robertkrimen/godocdown/README.markdown

 --
 Command godocdown extracts and generates Go documentation in a GitHub-friendly Markdown format.

-This program is targeted at providing nice-looking documentation for GitHub.
-With this in mind, it generates GitHub Flavored Markdown (http://github.github.com/github-flavored-markdown/) by default.
-This can be changed with the use of the "plain" flag to generate standard Markdown.

 	$ go get github.com/robertkrimen/godocdown/godocdown

 	$ godocdown /path/to/package > README.markdown